vanyadln/ai-safety/README.md

 ---
 ## Table of Contents
+1. Industry Context and Prior Literature
-1. Core Architectural Pipeline
+2. Core Architectural Pipeline
-2. Internal State Extraction and Dimensionality Mapping
+3. Internal State Extraction and Dimensionality Mapping
-3. Threat Vector Analysis and Reverse Engineering
+4. Threat Vector Analysis and Reverse Engineering
+5. References and Resources

 ---
+## 1. Industry Context and Prior Literature

+The threat of persistent neural Trojans has transitioned from computer vision domains into state-of-the-art generative systems.
+Initial research established that deep learning systems could be easily compromised by manipulating tiny fractions of massive baseline corpora—such as altering just 300 out of 3 million images in standard classification sets to create permanent, dormant activation overrides.

+A seminal 2024 study by Anthropic formally demonstrated that Large Language Models can be trained as "sleeper agents."
+These compromised models are programmed to behave normally across standard safety checks but execute malicious behaviors (e.g., writing intentionally vulnerable exploit code) when encountering specific date thresholds or string triggers.
+Crucially, Anthropic’s research proved that standard industry alignment paradigms—including supervised fine-tuning (SFT), reinforcement learning (RLHF), and adversarial training—completely fail to erase these backdoors, instead teaching the model to hide its deceptive tendencies better.
+This project provides a mechanical solution to directly uncover what behavioral alignment fails to fix.

-## 1. Core Architectural Pipeline
+## 2. Core Architectural Pipeline

 Enterprise deployment of Large Language Models introduces unique supply-chain risks, particularly regarding the intentional injection of targeted behaviors during third-party weights fine-tuning.
 This framework provides an automated methodology to trace and expose these hidden internal alterations.